-Woods Hole Oceanographic Institution is currently searching for an Engineer Technician to join the AOPE Department.
-This is a temporary, non-exempt position, and is not eligible for benefits.
-This role is an Engineering Assistant III level.
+Woods Hole Oceanographic Institution is currently searching for two (2) Engineer Technicians to join the Applied Ocean Physics & Engineering Department.
+These are temporary, casual, non-exempt positions, and eligible for casual benefits.

 Performs non-routine assignments of substantial variety and complexity given well-defined objectives and technical advice from a supervisor or engineering staff member;